Reading Intervention Placement

-5. Placing students in a remedial reading intervention class taught by a new teacher or an English-language Arts teacher, without significant professional development and course work in reading, is crazy.
+5. Placing students in a remedial reading intervention class taught by a new teacher or an English-language Arts teacher, without extensive support and training, is crazy.
 Most credential programs only require one or two reading classes.
-Most teachers are ill-prepared to teach intensive remedial reading classes.
+Most new teachers are ill-prepared to teach intensive remedial reading classes.
 Using reading intervention classes as the dumping ground for new teachers will guarantee failure.

 What Does Make Sense in Terms of Reading Intervention Placement

 1. Standards-based assessments, such as the PAARC or SBAC, can be a rough, initial screening to alert educators about potential reading problems for individual students.
 However, a second round of diagnosis is definitely called for before placing student into an intensive reading intervention program.
 Selecting diagnostic assessments that are outside of the primary remedial reading program is of critical importance.
 There is the inherent problem of a publisher’s conflict of interest i.e., let’s keep as many students in this program as possible in order to sell more books.
 These multiple choice reading assessments will efficiently and appropriately narrow down the list of students who really need a remedial reading class after an initial screening has been made.

 2. Establish clear selection guidelines that deal with the behavioral issues.
 Behavioral problem students need help, too, but not in a class size of 35 students, and not at the expense of other students and their teachers.
 Smaller class sizes with specially trained teachers that deal head-on with the behavioral issues, as well as the reading issues, are essential to the success of behaviorally-challenged remedial reading students.